 Artificial Intelligence (AI)

-Scientists have been working on AI for years and in 2017 we will see its new applications.
+Already in our shortlist of tech buzzwords 2017, Artificial Intelligence is on the front scene for next year again.
+Scientists have been working on AI for years and in 2018 we will see some more new applications.
 We have already mentioned Artificial Intelligence in our Business Intelligence trends for 2017, and we will probably talk about it again in the future, given the major importance it assumes.

-Some more examples of AI application can be found in various domains: in 2017 we will experience more AI in combination with Big Data in healthcare.
+Some more examples of AI application can be found in various domains: in 2018 we will experience more AI in combination with big data in healthcare.
 Heart monitors, health monitors and EEG signal processing algorithms are already on the research frontline.
-Likewise, major advances have been made in the field of self-driving cars, as Google’s stand alone company Waymo logged 800,000 miles of autonomous driving in 2016.
+Likewise, major advances have been made in the field of self-driving cars, as Google’s standalone company Waymo logged 4 million miles of autonomous driving in 2017.
 Additionally, Uber is teaming up with Mercedes Benz to have self-driving Mercedes on the road sooner rather than later.
 Another direction in which AI is heading is the introduction of a truly smart smartphone which would be able to make stuff for us.
 For example, you could tell your phone about the trip you plan and it would book the most convenient flight, hotel and rental car for you.
+Likewise, 2017 was the year of virtual assistants: Alexa, Cortana, all of them have taken the consumers’ market by storm.
+It is not going to stop in 2018, as their development is never-ending; Google Now and Siri have become ubiquitous, thanks in large part to the voice recognition software becoming much more powerful over the past year.
+Siri, Cortana, and Alexa all share similar roles – enabling us to live one step closer to the futuristic notions of having AI virtual assistants that can do anything we need on a whim.
 Who knows, maybe AI will even have the potential to make or at least help us with our strategic business decisions in the near future.

-A Business Insider article shows the stunning potential for growth in this space, stating.
-“Research firm Markets and Markets estimates that the AI market will grow from $420 million in 2014 to $5.05 billion by 2020.”
+Regarding the future growth of AI, it is undeniable.
+The research firm Markets and Markets for instance, estimates that the AI market will grow from $420 million in 2014 to $5.05 billion by 2020.

 - The shadiest thing that has ever happened to the internet